zenkavi/NovelVsRepeated/behavior/analysis/helpers/hddm/hddm_fit_notes.md

 zenkavi/rjagswiener:0.0.3 Rscript --vanilla /hddm/fit_yn_sub_hddm.R --sub 619 --type HT
 ```

-## Submit jobs for levels 1s of all subjects and sessions for both tasks
+## Submit jobs for all subjects and sessions for both tasks

 Only a few examples listed below